 It won’t take much research to find the wide array of things to do in Christchurch, especially with kids!

 Whether you are heading to Christchurch for a weekend away, or the start of an epic New Zealand road trip, it’s definitely worth spending some time in the city.

 Christchurch is also a great base for day trips or an overnight holiday.
 Take a trip to Hanmer Springs for adventure activities such as bungy jumping, jet boating and mountain biking in Hanmer Forest.

 Or for a more tranquil day out, head to Lake Tekapo, a beautiful glacial lake, and spend the day at Tekapo Springs.
 The hot pools overlook the lake, and the spa has massages to die for.

 With Christchurch being the center of the Canterbury region, it’s not surprisingly that many use it as a base to explore the wider area.

 Whether you’re interested in enjoying the outdoor landscapes or soaking in the local culture, there are things to do in Christchurch for your family!
 Enjoy my weekend itinerary below.

 Guest post by Jennifer from Backyard Travel Family

-There is still construction, so do not be alarmed by the fact the city looks “unfinished.”
-See this instead as being part of a historic moment, the city being rebuilt from within.
+There’s still construction, so don’t be alarmed by the fact the city looks “unfinished.”
+See this instead as being part of a historic moment, the city being rebuilt from within!

 Looking past the rebuild you will see incredible displays of architecture, or a city reuniting and working together to create a new community.